liddiard/skry/README.md

 ### Instructions

-1. Create and activate a virtualenv for the project: `virtualenv skry && cd skry && source bin/activate`
+1. Create and activate a virtualenv for the project: `virtualenv -p python3 skry && cd skry && source bin/activate`
 2. Clone the repo and enter it: `git clone https://github.com/liddiard/skry.git repo && cd repo`
 3. Install the requirements: `pip install -r requirements.txt`
 4. Start Postgres (just launch the app if you're on macOS)